 The objective of this monitoring activity is to provide early warning of any factor that could potentially affect the financial and environmental objectives of the RCF Cerrado Programme.

-At the end of the crop season, Earth Daily provides a report with the following information:
+At the end of the crop season, Earth Daily provides a report with estimates of soy harvested.